 37. Today the journey is commemorated by the Trail of Tears National Historic Trail, which stretches across nine states and retraces the route to Tahlequah OK.
 There’s also a Trail of Tears Highway that runs through the tiny town of Summerville GA.
 It traces part of the original route, with historical markers along the way.

 Cherokee Culture & Cherokee Traditions Today

-There’s a parade through downtown Tahlequah and a variety of traditional games, concerts, and arts & crafts shows as well as the Chief’s State of the Nation Address.
+40. The Cherokee Nation observes an annual holiday on September 6, commemorating the signing of the Cherokee Nation Constitution in 1839.
+The celebration takes place in Tahlequah OK, and draws 100,000+ visitors.
+There’s a parade through downtown Tahlequah, traditional games, concerts, and arts & crafts as well as the Chief’s State of the Nation Address.

 41. There are also a number of cultural festivals celebrating Cherokee customs that take place throughout the year.
 These include the Cherokee Voices Festival in Cherokee NC, the Northern Cherokee Nation Annual Powwow & Cultural Gathering in Clinton MO, and the annual 4th of July Powwow & Fireworks in Cherokee NC.

 42. The Cherokee National seal was created in 1869.
 It contains a 7-pointed star (representing the 7 Cherokee clans) inside a wreath of oak leaves.
 The words “Cherokee Nation, September 6, 1839” are included to recognize the date the first Cherokee Nation Constitution was signed after relocation to Indian Territory.